bxdoan/bxdoan/README.md

 <div align="center">

-> We can’t waste time worrying about the what if’s.
+> The last ones standing are the victors Only the strongest If you want to be the last one standing become strong

-> — Ichigo Kurosaki —
+> — Tobio Kageyama —

 </div>